 For full details on the entitlements to publicly funded health services, please visit the Ministry of Health website, www.health.govt.nz.
 For further information regarding accident insurance please visit the ACC website, www.acc.co.nz.

-All costs associated with obtaining a medical and travel insurance must be met by the student; see Fees Regulations and Schedule for more information.
+All costs associated with obtaining medical and travel insurance must be met by the student; see Fees Schedule and Regulations for more information.